2024 May 18 to 25 – Sold Out

 Take heart – the end is in sight!
 Today’s ride is a short one in order to give you more time in Santiago.
 On this day, the Camino is very palpable – you’ll see hundreds of pilgrims all rushing in the same direction and the excitement will be tangible and certainly infectious.

 Just before we ride into Santiago, we’ll skirt around the town of Labacolla, which the name means literally to “wash your arse”.
 Those earthy Galicians!
-In the 12th century the monk wrote of a river called “Lauamentula”, where pilgrims on their way to Santiago take off their clothes and, for the love of the Apostle, wash not only their private parts, but the dirt from their entire bodies!
+In the 12th century, the monk wrote of a river called “Lauamentula”, where pilgrims on their way to Santiago take off their clothes and, for the love of the Apostle, wash not only their private parts but the dirt from their entire bodies!
 We won’t be forced to go that far… Upon reaching Santiago de Compostela, just as millions of pilgrims have done for over a thousand years, we’ll stand in the Portico de Gloría, place our hands in the Tree of Jesse and gaze at one of the jewels of the Middle Ages and a towering monument to man’s faith.
-There’s lots to do and see here and we will happily direct you to all the important sites to visit.
+There is a lot to do and see here and we will happily direct you to all the important sites to visit.

 To get your certificates, take your passports around to the right side of the Cathedral and you have made it!
 (See our FAQ to read about the difference between Compostela Certificates for religious and spiritual pilgrims, and Fisterra Certificates for non-religious pilgrims.
 In keeping with the spirit of our ride, each cyclist can select the certificate mostly fitting to his or her reasons for taking this particular trip.)